-Figure 3-2: Example of ACLK Routing in an ISP Processing Pipeline that the AXI4-Lite transactions will complete even if the video processing is stalled with ARESETN, ACLKEN or with the video clock not running.
+Figure 3-2: Example of ACLK Routing in an ISP Processing Pipeline core contains clock-domain crossing logic between the ACLK (AXI4-Stream and Video Processing) and S_AXI_ACLK (AXI4-Lite) clock domains.
+The core automatically ensures that the AXI4-Lite transactions completes even if the video processing is stalled with ARESETN, ACLKEN or with the video clock not running.